fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 The Node Operator is a critical system actor that is incentivized to manage one or many nodes.
 Ultimately making the Fleek Network what is about, a decentralized orchestration layer and infrastructure.

-Any individual who's interested in learning can become a Node Operator by reading the documentation, or content made available by the Network Core team and Community.
+Any individual who's interested in learning can become a Node Operator by reading the documentation, or content made available by the network core team and community.

 ## Multi-Service Support

 The Fleek Network provides a base layer as the foundation of many Services.
-Simplicity at its Core, it handles Proof-of-delivery and other Client-Node exchanges, such as user balance and rewards.
+Simplicity at its core, it handles Proof-of-delivery and other client-node exchanges, such as user balance and rewards.

-It's designed to allow anyone to create and deploy a custom Service to the Network, without the need for anyone's permission.
+It's designed to allow anyone to create and deploy a custom service to the network, without the need for anyone's permission.
 The protocol slashing mechanisms help deter malicious behavior and penalize dishonest participants while allowing the service, a modular unit, to operate at maximum availability and performance.

-Within a diverse ecosystem where Node Operators are free to choose which Services to run, e.g. an operator might find popular services more appealing economically.
+Within a diverse ecosystem where node operators are free to choose which services to run, e.g. an operator might find popular services more appealing economically.
 Thus, the network is nonhomogenous, made up of different types of resource servers, requirements and services.

 ## Abstraction and build blocks

-Abstraction is conceptually useful in decentralized and distributed Web Service development because of how incredibly complex it can become and the speed at which developers have to react to the outside world.
+Abstraction is conceptually useful in decentralized and distributed web service development because of how incredibly complex it can become and the speed at which developers have to react to the outside world.
 The core team put most of the complexity into well-defined building blocks.

-The building blocks provide you with enough level of detail that the modern Developer Experience demands but with cryptographic, economical and security assurances for confident service development, amongst others.
+The building blocks provide you with enough level of detail that the modern developer experience demands but with cryptographic, economical and security assurances for confident service development, amongst others.

 The Fleek Network implementation is open source and freely available for consultation and contribution when more detail or refinement is required by the community and other observers.